shaeanneeu/cryptoto/README.md

 poetry install --no-root
 ```

+For your IDE:
-Remember to select the right interpreter (the poetry one)
+- Remember to select the right interpreter (the poetry one)

 ## Development